Hero background

 So, what exactly is UPI Circle?
 How does it work?
 And what can other instant payment schemes learn from it?

-A Quick Reminder: What is UPI?
+A quick reminder: What is UPI?

 UPI, or Unified Payments Interface, is India’s real-time payments system.
 Built by the National Payments Corporation of India (NPCI), it lets users send money instantly between bank accounts — 24/7, all year round.